anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 <a name="4.2.1.1"></a>
 #### 4.2.1.1 Basic Profile

 Hardware resources configured as per the Basic profile (B) such that they are only suited for workloads that tolerate variable performance, including latency, and resource over-subscription.
 Only Simultaneous Multi-Threading (SMT) is configured on nodes supporting the Basic profile.
 With no NUMA alignment, the vCPUs executing processes may not be on the same NUMA node as the memory used by these processes.
 When the vCPU and memory are on different NUMA nodes, memory accesses are not local to the vCPU node and thus add latency to memory accesses.
-The Basic profile supports over subscription (using CPU Allocation Ratio) which is specified as part of sizing information in the workload profiles
+The Basic profile supports over subscription (using CPU Allocation Ratio) which is specified as part of sizing information in the workload profiles.

 <a name="4.2.1.2"></a>
 #### 4.2.1.2 High Performance Profile